-The society's aim is to create a good long-term return on its members' pension capital at the lowest cost in the industry.
+The society's aim is to create a good long-term return on its members' pension capital at the lowest costs in the industry.
 We do this by focusing on a single product, traditional pension insurance with a guaranteed rate, a balanced and effective form of saving.
-In order to create a good return over time we invest in several different types of assets.
-The bonus rate we have been able to give our members since 2003, when the current pension agreement for government employees came into force, has maintained a good level compared with the industry average.
-We also have a very low cost level.
+In order to create a good return over time we invest in several different types of assets which over time are expected to give our members a good bonus rate.

 Kåpan Pensioner uses very limited funds for marketing.
 We do not participate in competition in other agreement areas.
 We do not use resources to create a number of different savings alternatives.
 What we do try to achieve is good and effective pension savings for our members.
 In my opinion the way we work, combined with the fact that we are a pension society, is the best way to offer an effective and stable long-term pension savings.
+We also have a low level of costs, considerably lower than comparable alternatives.